Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Materials and Methods

-Inclusion of multi-step chemical kinetics and the associated thermo-physical properties and diffusion formulation was achieved via integration with Cantera \cite{Cantera}, an open source toolbox for chemical kinetics, thermodynamics, and transport processes.
+The inclusion of multi-step chemical kinetics and the associated thermo-physical properties and diffusion formulation was achieved via integration with Cantera \cite{Cantera}, an open-source toolbox for chemical kinetics, thermodynamics, and transport processes.
 Cantera allows users to load CHEMKIN-style chemical kinetic models and will compute a host of thermodynamic properties, reaction rates, and transport coefficients.
 Note that we do not use the counterflow analysis from Cantera; rather, we use our three-dimensional analysis cast in the rotating frame of reference.
 In the present work, we are interested in hydrogen-oxygen-nitrogen flamelets and will use the hydrogen combustion subset of the Foundational Fuel Chemistry Model 1.0 (FFCM-1) developed at Stanford University \cite{ffcm1}.
 This model considers 25 reactions among the following nine species: \ce{H2}, \ce{O2}, \ce{H}, \ce{O}, \ce{OH}, \ce{H2O}, \ce{HO2}, \ce{H2O2}, and \ce{N2}.
+Note that $\mathrm{NO_x}$ formation is not considered in the chemical kinetics model.